-- Type I is a flow through discharge device that produces effluent having a fecal coliform bacteria count not greater than 1,000 per 100 milliliters and no visible floating solids.
+- Type I is a flow-through discharge device that produces an effluent having a fecal coliform bacteria count not greater than 1,000 per 100 milliliters and no visible floating solids.
 This type of device is typically a physical/chemical based system that relies on maceration and chlorination.
 Type I MSDs are issued a Certificate of Approval.

-- Type II is a flow through discharge device that produces effluent having a fecal coliform bacteria count not greater than 200 per 100 milliliters and suspended solids not greater than 150 milligrams per liter.
+- Type II is a flow-through discharge device that produces an effluent having a fecal coliform bacteria count not greater than 200 per 100 milliliters and suspended solids not greater than 150 milligrams per liter.
 This type of device is typically a biological or aerobic digestion based system.

 - Type III is a device that prevents the overboard discharge of treated or untreated sewage or any waste derived from sewage.
 This type of device is typically a holding tank and may include other types of technology including incineration, re-circulation, and composting.

 The Real Poop

 What all this means is that for a houseboat toilet a Type III MSD is usually the system of choice.
 It consists of a head and a holding tank of suitable size.
 It will have to be pumped out at approved pump-out facilities or by portable collection boats.
 You have a fresh water tank, a gray water tank for sinks etc, and a black water tank for the nasty stuff.
 While it is possible to have a Type I marine toilet system that cleans and disinfects the waste, in reality, you cannot discharge it in the water.
 This is great for offshore, but most houseboats aren’t going out to sea.